|The rules presented here are ancillary to the

 backup copies of their work.

-- The contest period will end promptly at 4:00 PM.
+- The contest period will end promptly after five hours have elapsed, which ideally should be at 4:00 PM.
 Final submissions

-must reach the judges prior to 4:00 PM.
+reach the judges be submitted to Kattis prior to 4:00 PM.

 - The Contest Judges are solely responsible for accepting or rejecting